goodalexander/goodalexander.github.io/_posts/2023-07-05-firing-myself-p2.md

 * 1 hour of sauna + stretching

 ## Sleep and morning routine
 * 9:50 bedtime, no alarm wake up
+* 8 hour sleep goal -- if I need more, so be it
 * 1 hour wind down prior to bed with no blue light (ideally I use this for language practice or if I am cooked, listen to an audiobook)
 * If I wake up at 5:50 or earlier then do the beach walk 1rst thing in the morning.